simonwaid/particle_detector/README.md

 The Biasing circuit and TIA have been previously published and were submitted to the MPW-5.
 The documentation can be found here: [https://github.com/simonwaid/caravel_tia](https://github.com/simonwaid/caravel_tia)

 ## Active dark current compensation
-The dark current of the detector may lead to saturation of the input TIA.
+The dark current of the detector may lead to saturation of the TIA input.
 To prevent this, an active dark current compensation circuit was implemented.
 The circuit is based on [1].

 * Schematic: xschem/tia/feedback_sukwani.sch
 * Layout: mag/feedback/fb_dark_current.mag